 “In SEAL training there is a bell.
 A brass bell that hangs in the center of the compound for all the students to see.
 All you have to do to quit—is ring the bell.
 Ring the bell and you no longer have to wake up at 5 o’clock.
 Ring the bell and you no longer have to do the freezing cold swims.
 Ring the bell and you no longer have to do the runs, the obstacle course, the PT—and you no longer have to endure the hardships of training.
 Just ring the bell.
 If you want to change the world don’t ever, ever ring the bell.”

 “Start each day with a task completed.
 Find someone to help you through life.
 Respect everyone.
-Know that life is not fair and that you will fail often . . .
-[T]ake some risks, step up when the times are toughest, face down the bullies, lift up the downtrodden and never, ever give up.”
+Know that life is not fair and that you will fail often.
+But if you take some risks, step up when the times are toughest, face down the bullies, lift up the downtrodden and never, ever give up — if you do these things, then the next generation and the generations that follow will live in a world far better than the one we have today.”

 “It matters not your gender, your ethnic or religious background, your orientation, or your social status.
 Our struggles in this world are similar and the lessons to overcome those struggles and to move forward—changing ourselves and the world around us—will apply equally to all.”